First- and Second-Order Stochastic Adaptive Regularization with Cubics: High Probability Iteration and Sample Complexity: Introduction

-\textbf{Our contributions.} In this work we provide the first high probability analysis of a stochastic ARC method (SARC) that allows 1.
-Stochastic function estimates that can have arbitrarily large errors, and 2.
-Stochastic gradient and Hessian approximations whose error is bounded by an adaptive quantity with sufficiently high probability, but otherwise can be arbitrarily large.
-To the best of our knowledge, our work is the first to derive an iteration complexity bound that matches the deterministic iteration complexity of $O(\epsilon^{-3/2})$ in this setting with an overwhelmingly high probability.
-We show that our variant of stochastic ARC, while more general than those in prior literature, still maintains its optimal iteration complexity.
+\textbf{Our contributions.} In this work we provide the first comprehensive analysis of a stochastic Adaptive regularization with cubics method (SARC) that establishes both first- and second-order iteration complexity bounds and sample complexity bounds with high probability and in expectation.
+Our method allows for: \begin{enumerate} \item Stochastic function value estimates that can have arbitrarily large errors, and \item Stochastic gradient and Hessian approximations whose error is bounded by an adaptive quantity with sufficiently high probability, but otherwise can be arbitrarily large. \end{enumerate} Our work is the first to establish such first- and second-order iteration complexity bounds that match the deterministic complexity of \(O(\epsilon^{-3/2})\) in this setting with an overwhelmingly high probability.
+We demonstrate that the stopping times where an approximate stationary point is found are sub-exponential random variables, scaling as \(O(\epsilon^{-3/2})\).
+The high probability sample complexity bounds we establish are also novel.
+We show that our variants of stochastic ARC, while more general than those in prior literature, still maintains its optimal iteration complexity.

 The analysis presented here extends the stochastic settings and high probability results in \cite{jinhigh} and \cite{cao2022first} to the framework in \cite{cartis2018global}.
-However, this extension is far from trivial, as it requires careful modification of most of the elements of the existing analysis.
+However, it requires careful modification of most of the elements of the existing analysis.
 We point out these modifications in the appropriate places in the paper.

 The oracles used in this paper are essentially the same as in \cite{jinhigh} and \cite{cao2022first}.
 However, our assumption on the oracles is a bit stronger in this paper than in these two previous works.
 In particular, we assume that $\mathsf{SFO}$ and $\mathsf{SSO}$ are implementable for arbitrarily small values of $\mu_1$ and $\mu_2$, respectively.
 In contrast, the analysis in \cite{jinhigh} and \cite{cao2022first} allows for the case when these oracles cannot be implemented for arbitrarily small error bounds.
 We will discuss further in the paper, that even though SARC may impose small values of $\mu_1$ and $\mu_2$, this happens only with small probability.